Abortion in Connecticut

-Abortion in Connecticut is legal up to the point of fetal viability, or after that if necessary to preserve the life or health (including mental health) of the pregnant woman.
+Abortion in Connecticut is legal up to the point of fetal viability, or after that if necessary to preserve the life or health (including mental health) of the pregnant individual.
 A poll by the Pew Research Center found that 67 percent of adults in the state believed that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 72% of people from Connecticut said that abortion should be legal in all or most cases.

 Abortions took place early in the state's history.
 People at that time talked about abortions using euphemisms.
 The death of Sarah Grosvenor following unsuccessful abortion resulted in a prosecution in colonial Connecticut.
 Connecticut became the first state to criminalize abortion after codifying its common law in 1821.
 Later, such laws were justified as trying to protect the life of the women from bad actors providing unsafe abortion services.
 The state was one of ten states in 2007 to have a customary informed consent provision for abortions.
 In 1965, the US Supreme Court heard the case of Griswold v.
 Connecticut, striking down laws that banned the sale, use of and prescription of contraceptives, even for married couples.
 The Court's later decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.
 In 1990, state law was amended to read, "the decision to terminate a pregnancy prior to the viability of the fetus shall be solely that of the pregnant woman in consultation with her physician", the first such law in state codifying the Court's holding in Roe, as it would be later modified by Planned Parenthood v.
 Casey.

 The number of abortion clinics in the state has been declining in recent years, going from 46 in 1982 to 43 in 1992 to 21 in 2014.
 There were 10,625 legal abortions performed in Connecticut in 2014, and 9,888 in 2015.
 In 1964, Gerri Santoro of Connecticut died trying to obtain an illegal abortion and her photo became the symbol of the pro-choice movement.
 Abortion rights activists in the state participated in the #StoptheBans movement in May 2019.
 Anti-abortion rights organizations were created in the state in the late 1960s.